TEETH - STRAIGHTENING TREATMENT

 In some cases, if a child is very young or if the dental issues are minor and not expected to cause functional problems, the orthodontist may recommend monitoring the child’s development and delaying treatment until it is more necessary.

-It's difficult to pinpoint the exact estimation of the cost of braces for kids and teens but it may generally start from RM5,500 to RM10,000.
+It’s difficult to pinpoint the exact estimated cost of braces for kids and teens, but it may generally start from RM5,500 to RM10,000.
 However, this range is influenced by various factors.
 For instance, the type of braces chosen—whether traditional metal or modern clear aligners—can impact expenses differently.

 Understanding these variables is essential for families to make informed decisions, ensuring that their children receive suitable orthodontic care without facing undue financial strain.